A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Results

+We start by comparing WRI$\ast$ with classical WRI.
 We remind that WRI$\ast$ and WRI are equivalent only when the dual variable is solved exactly, as in equation~\eqref{eq:WRIdual_yopt} (with the caveat described in that section).
 In other words, we will test the effect of the dual variable approximation proposed in equation~\eqref{eq:alpha}.
 Note that this set of experiments will be carried out in the frequency domain, since traditional WRI is therein framed more conveniently from a computational point of view.

 Other experiments mainly aim at the empirical demonstrations of the following claims:

 \begin{itemize} \itemsep1pt\parskip0pt\parsep0pt \item WRI$\ast$ is more robust than FWI with respect to local minima; \item WRI$\ast$ is more robust than FWI with respect to modeling inaccuracies. \end{itemize}